slgevens/nodejs_api/README.rst

 Play
 ======

-To see the result of every request that you are going to test, I strongly recommend to use a RESTClient, mine is a Google Chrome extention_.
+To see the result of every request that you are going to test, I strongly recommend to use a RESTClient, mine is a Google Chrome extention_

 .. _extention: https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop

 After launching your RESTClient you can try the following ``route`` without being authenticate :